enkidevs/curriculum/python/data-structures/deep-into-collections/best-way-to-implement-a-simple-queue.md

   - '[docs.python.org](https://docs.python.org/3.5/tutorial/datastructures.html#using-lists-as-queues){website}'

+parent: double-ended-queues-with-deque
+notes: >-
-parent: double-ended-queues-with-dequenotes: Insight content is correct.
+  Insight content is correct.
 But the deque class has about 15 methods.
 Suggest adding a few examples of use of other methods.

 ---
 ## Content
 # Best way to implement a simple `queue`